Return to Full Time RV Living – Not For Everyone

 How much weight do you plan on carrying, will you be dry camping a fair bit, and what will be your transportation other than the RV?

-That 2,800 pounds sounds like a lot until you start loading the RV for full time living.
-Being concerned about that we had it weighed at a rally while in Elkhart, IN.
-The RV was weighed at each tire, including the trailers tires, and with the trailer unhooked to determine the tongue weight.
-We were loaded as we would travel with some water, a full fuel tank, and Pam and I seated in the driver and passenger seat.
+That 2,800 pounds sounds like a lot until you start loading the RV for full-time living.
+Concerned about that, we had it weighed at a rally in Elkhart, IN.
+The RV was weighed at each tire, including the trailer’s tires, and with the trailer unhooked to determine the tongue weight.
+We were loaded as we would travel with some water and a full fuel tank, and Pam and I were seated in the driver and passenger seats.

 We discovered we were okay on the front axle with a thousand pounds clear of the maximum axle load rating.
 However, in the rear axle, we were pretty near maximum on the curbside and a little over on the streetside of the RV.

-Now because we don’t travel at speeds of more than 65 mph, and usually less than that, we were advised that we are okay as loaded, but don’t add any more weight!
+Now, because we don’t travel at speeds of more than 65 mph, and usually less than that, we were advised that we are okay as loaded but don’t add any more weight!
 We had this service done by the RV Safety and Education Foundation.
-So, my advice is once you get your RV loaded for full time living, get it weighed for safety sake!
+So, my advice is once you get your RV loaded for full-time living, get it weighed for safety’s sake!

-If you are dry camping a fair bit and not have access to water, sewer and electric, then you need to have adequate sources on board to meet those needs: a large freshwater tank, perhaps 100 gallons or more, adequate waste tanks, solar panels and/or an inverter, and a generator.
+If you are dry camping a fair bit and do not have access to water, sewer, and electricity, then you need to have adequate sources on board to meet those needs: a large freshwater tank, perhaps 100 gallons or more, adequate waste tanks, solar panels and/or an inverter, and a generator.

 It is nice to have all the comforts of home while traveling and to be able to park in approved locations other than RV parks and campgrounds.
-There are many places you can go that accept RV’s and you can stay for free!
+You can go to many places that accept RV’s and you can stay for free!
 And you can only do that comfortably if your RV is set up with that use in mind.

 Other than your RV, what will be your vehicle to go shopping with, sightseeing, etc.?
 If you are in a towable RV, the vehicle used to pull it will probably be utilized for that purpose.
-If you are in a motorized RV, then you will have to consider towing a vehicle behind.
-Can the towed vehicle be pulled with all four wheels on the road or does it need a tow dolly?
+If you are in a motorized RV, you must consider towing a vehicle behind.
+Can the towed vehicle be pulled with all four wheels on the road, or does it need a tow dolly?
 Maybe it can’t be towed at all, and you would prefer to keep it protected in a trailer?

 When Pam and I had the 5th wheel RV, we had the big Freightliner truck or a small Honda motorcycle to get around with.
-We loved the Honda because it was easy to carry on a custom made platform on the back of the 5th wheel.
-It was also easy to get around with compared to the Freightliner medium-duty truck.
+We loved the Honda because it was easy to carry on a custom-made platform on the back of the 5th wheel.
+It was also easier to get around with than the Freightliner medium-duty truck.
 But we had either to choose from.

 RV Maintenance!

 Most people think that RV stands for Recreational Vehicle.
 What it actually stands for is Repair Vehicle regularly.
-Perhaps they should be called RVR’s!
-Just a bit of humor there as I am trying to make a point!
+Perhaps they should be called RVRs!
+There is just a bit of humor there as I try to make a point!

 Things will loosen, break, start to leak, not work, etc. How will you get things fixed?
 Should you consider an extended warranty for your RV?
-If you are not comfortable with the complex systems and nuances of an RV, that may be the best way to go!
-However, when you are sitting in your RV and the lights go out, will an RV tech be immediately able to take care of you?
+If you are not comfortable with an RV’s complex systems and nuances, that may be the best way to go!
+However, when you are sitting in your RV, and the lights go out, will an RV tech be immediately able to take care of you?

 We talked about this maintenance aspect when a full time RV living budget was discussed in the last article.
 Be prepared for unexpected costs that may show up during travel.
 Tires blow, road alligators (truck tire shreds) can damage your RV, AC units fail, etc. You will have less of this with a newer unit, but if you buy used, be sure you cover the bases!